 Participation in the initiative is voluntary.
 Sign up by filling out this form.
 Participants are encouraged to put up a sign in their front yard noting that they are protecting pollinators with this practice.
 Heart of the City is providing those signs.

-Signs will be available for pickup at the library on April 24 from 9-1.
-Donations are welcome.
+Sign donations are welcome.
 Direct questions to email@example.com.
 Look to our Facebook page for updates.

 Among the primary threats to pollinators, according to an article from Michigan State’s College of Agriculture and Natural Resources, are flowerless green spaces, gardens and lawns where pesticides are used, and a general reduction in pollinator habitat.
 In May, pollinators emerge from hibernation to forage and build up their strength for the season.